yastapova/live-stock/LiveStockSite/WebContent/README.md

 Customer Representatives should be thought of as stock brokers and should be able to:

 Record an order
-Add, Edit and Delete information for a customer Produce customer mailing lists
+Add, Edit and Delete information for a customer [DONE] Produce customer mailing lists
 Produce a list of stock suggestions for a given customer (based on that customer's past orders)